LazyBoss07/intelunnati_Trailblazer/README.md

 impact on the digital landscape.
 By incorporating the latest advancements in natural language processing and data analysis, we are confident that our model provides a robust solution for identifying and combating the proliferation of fake news  </p>

+**Dataset:**

+ISOT Fake News dataset was used as a training, validation, and test input for the algorithms that were used.
+The dataset features a

+list of articles, together with the subject of the article and its title categorized as ‘Fake’ or ‘True’.
+The dataset used in this project

+consists of satirical and legitimate news stories.
+The dataset comprises two main files: "True.csv" and "Fake.csv".
+The "True.csv" file

+consists of approximately 12,600 news articles that are verified and obtained from reputable sources.These articles are considered

+genuine and are meant to represent reliable news sources.

+**Exploratory data analysis - EDA**

+**Data Shape and Sample:**

+The shape of the dataset (number of rows and columns) is displayed to get an overview of the dataset's size.A sample news article,

+along with its corresponding label, is printed to provide a glimpse of the data.

+**Distribution of News Articles:**

+A count plot is created to visualize the distribution of news articles based on their labels (fake or genuine).This plot helps to understand

+the balance or imbalance in the dataset.

+**Class Balance:**

+The counts and percentages of each class (fake and genuine) are calculated and displayed.This provides insights into the class

+distribution of the dataset.

+**Text Analysis:**

+The length of the text in each news article is calculated and stored in a new column called "text\_length."A histogram plot is generated

+to visualize the distribution of text lengths, with different colors representing different labels (fake or genuine).

+**Word Clouds:**

+Word clouds are created for both fake and genuine news articles.These word clouds display the most frequent words in each category,

+providing a visual representation of the important words associated with fake and genuine news.

+**Temporal Analysis:**

+If applicable, the temporal aspect of the dataset is considered by extracting the year and month from the "date" column.A count plot

+is created to visualize the number of news articles by year, with different colors indicating the labels (fake or genuine).This analysis

+provides insights into any trends or patterns in the dataset over time.

+<a name="br4"></a>

+**Model training, Evaluation, and Prediction**

+This study compared Naive Bayes, Support Vector Machine (SVM), Logistic Regression, and Multilayer Perceptron (MLP) against the

+Random Forest Classifier (RFA).
+RFA had the best accuracy, precision, recall, and F1-score on the ISOT Fake News dataset.

+The Random Forest Classifier classified bogus news items with an accuracy score of 0.9966592427616926.
+This high accuracy score

+shows that RFA can generalize and forecast accurately on unknown data, making it a viable false news detector.

+●

+RFA is overfitting-resistant.
+Random Forests overfit less than Naive Bayes, SVM, and MLP.
+RFA's ensemble of decision trees

+reduces overfitting by averaging out individual tree forecasts.

+●

+Random Forests handle high-dimensional data effectively.
+They automatically choose a subset of characteristics at each decision

+tree node to manage big datasets.
+This feature selection approach decreases feature duplication and irrelevant feature effects

+on predictions.

+●

+Random Forests also tolerate outliers.
+The ensemble's decision trees split on subsets of features, reducing outlier effect.
+Outliers

+affect random forest forecasts less.

+**Accuracy after the testing:**

+Naive Bayes (NB)-0.957

+Random Forest (RFA)-0.997

+Support Vector Machine (SVM)-0.994

+Logistic Regression-0.997

+Multilayer Perceptron (MLP)-0.994

 ## Cloning the repo
 ```shell
 $ git clone https://github.com/LazyBoss07/intelunnati_Trailblazer.git